 What to see in Mongolia

-From the ice-capped peaks of Bayan-Olgii, to the roaring river mouth at the Yolin am, the surreal white limestone cliffs at Tsagaan Suvarga to the lush lakes in the Khuisiin Naiman Nuur Natural Reserve, strap up your boots and step down the rough and rewarding pathways of Mongolia.
-Whether for hunting, fishing, horse riding or trekking, most tourists come in the summer, when you're least likely to be stuck in the mud!
+Mongolia is famous for its landscape, with the ice-capped peaks of Bayan-Olgii, the roaring river mouth at the Yolyn Am, the surreal white limestone cliffs at Tsagaan Suvarga and the lush lakes in the Khuisiin Naiman Nuur Nature Reserve.
+Strap up your boots and step down the rough and rewarding pathways of Mongolia.
+Whether for hunting, fishing, horse riding or trekking, most tourists come in the summer.

 A visit to Mongolia is incomplete without accepting local hospitality and experiencing their traditions.
 The famous Nomadic lifestyle of the Mongols exists as part of everyday life here and the people are warm and friendly to foreigners, and proud to share their customs and heritage.

 The Amarbayasgalant Monastery (the 'Monastery of Tranquil Felicity') is one of the few Buddhist temple complexes in Mongolia that wasn't completely destroyed by the Soviets in 1937.
 Located in Mongolia's…

 The Orkhon Valley Cultural Landscape is located in central Mongolia, about 225 miles (360km) west of the capital Ulaanbaatar.
 This fascinating area was inscribed in UNESCO's list of World Heritage…